lsst-sqre/sqr-041/index.rst

   This should disable privileged containers, use a read-only root file system, disable privilege escalation, disable running containers as root, and restrict capabilities.
   See the `Kubernetes recommended restricted policy <https://kubernetes.io/docs/concepts/security/pod-security-standards/>`__.
 - Set ``automountServiceAccountToken`` to ``false`` for all service accounts or pods by default, leaving it enabled only for those pods that need to talk to Kubernetes.
+- Ensure all pods other than special privileged containers are configured to run as a non-root user with privilege escalation and capabilities disabled and a read-only root file system.
+- Define ``NetworkPolicy`` resources for all pods that restrict at least the ingress.
+  (Egress restrictions would be ideal but may be too difficult to maintain.)
 - Specify resource limits for all pods.

-If the Interim Data Facility is hosted in the cloud, that cluster should also be hardened according to best practices for that cloud provider.
+- Use the GKE Sandbox for services where possible.

-For example, the following recommendations would be appropriate for :abbr:`GKE (Google Kubernetes Engine)`.
+For the Interim Data Facility hosted on :abbr:`GKE (Google Kubernetes Engine)`, the following additional recommendations have not yet been implemented:
-Other cloud providers will have similar features that differ in the details.

-- Create a Google Cloud Identity organization and restrict access to members of that organization.
-  This will enable access to the Google Security Command Center to monitor the security configuration of the Kubernetes clusters.
-  See :ref:`Google authentication <gap-google-auth>`.
-- Enable shielded GKE nodes with secure boot.
-- Use the ``cos_containerd`` image for all node pools.
-- Enable Workload Identity and ensure all services that need access to Google Cloud services work properly with it.
-  This will also block unwanted access to Google Compute Engine metadata services.
-- Restrict cluster discovery permissions to only service accounts plus the Google Cloud Identity organization.
+- Restrict cluster discovery permissions to only service accounts plus the Google Cloud Identity organization instead of the default of ``system:authenticated``.
+  (This will be unnecessary if the cluster is made private.)
 - Restrict network access to the control plane and nodes.
   This is challenging because the recommended way to do this is to use a VPN to link the Kubernetes network with a corporate network, which poses various challenges.
   However, exposing the cluster to the Internet is a significant increase in attack surface and therefore risk.
   The easiest approach may be a bastion hosted in :abbr:`GCE (Google Compute Engine)`.

+See `SQR-048`_ for more details on the Kubernetes hardening recommendations.

 Also see :ref:`Notebook attacks on services <gap-notebook-cluster>` and :ref:`Notebook privilege escalation <gap-escalation>`.